johnbrc/MPD-Distribution/README.md

 ###	Wiki

 This `MPD-Distribution` repository has a comprehensive [wiki], documenting relevant information about the project and how to utilise the repository for the purposes of translation and republication.

+**This is the place to begin**, if you're new to GitHub (this digital repository system), in particular.

 ###	Prospectus